Simon van Dorp: 2017 (Freshman)

-In 2017, van Dorp's Freshman Year at the University of Washington, he rowed in the Men's Varsity 8+ that won the Oregon State Classic; won the Stanford Invitational against the University of Wisconsin-Madison and Stanford University; won the Schoch Cup against University of California, Berkeley and won the Windermere Cup.
-In the Men's Varsity 8+ he also won the Pac-12 Championships and finished second in the grand final at the Intercollegiate Rowing Association (IRA) Regatta.
+In 2017, van Dorp's freshman year at the University of Washington, he rowed in the Men's Varsity 8+ that won the Oregon State Classic; won the Stanford Invitational against the University of Wisconsin-Madison and Stanford University; won the Schoch Cup against University of California, Berkeley and won the Windermere Cup.
+In the Men's Varsity 8+ he also won at the Pac-12 Championships and finished second in the grand final at the Intercollegiate Rowing Association (IRA) Regatta.

 2018 (Sophomore)

 In his sophomore year, van Dorp rowed in the UW Varsity 8+ and 2nd Varsity 8+.
 He was in the Varsity 8+ which beat Dartmouth College at the Las Vegas Invitational, also beating Santa Clara University and Gonzaga University. van Dorp was also in the Varsity crew which had match race wins over Stanford University and Oregon State University.
 He rowed the Second Varsity 8+ which was victorious at California and won the national championship at IRAs.
 He rowed in the Varsity 8+ which beat UBC & Oxford Brookes in the Windermere Cup and won Pac-12 Championships.
-On February 20, 2018, van Dorp pulled an 18:13.2 (1:31/500m) 6k erg time, giving him the world record for the distance.
+On 20 February 2018, van Dorp pulled an 18:13.2 (1:31/500m) 6k erg time, giving him the world record for the distance.